-Drawing on his extensive Japanese-language research into the history of Japan’s cuisine, Trevor collaborated closely with master Japanese chefs to design authentic menus representing sushi as it would have been eaten a century ago, then guided guests through the meals in person.
-At each meal Trevor wove anecdotes from his research together with real-time tips on how to appreciate the skills of a traditionally-trained sushi chef, in the process revealing secrets of sushi history, craft, appreciation, and etiquette that often came as a surprise even to seasoned sushi aficionados.
+When The Story of Sushi was published Trevor drew attention to these issues in an op-ed in The New York Times.
+After The Story of Sushi was named a Best Food Book of the Year by Zagat and The Best American Food Book of the Year by the Gourmand Awards, Trevor began hosting a series of guided historical sushi dinners, primarily at the Michelin-starred Jewel Bako restaurant in New York City.
+Drawing on his extensive Japanese-language research into the history of Japan’s cuisine, Trevor collaborated closely with traditionally-trained Japanese chefs to design menus representing a more diverse style of sushi, truer to the roots of the cuisine as it was probably eaten a century ago.
+At each meal Trevor guided his guests through the menu, weaving anecdotes from his research together with real-time tips on how to appreciate the skills of a old-fashioned sushi chef, in the process revealing secrets of sushi history, craft, appreciation, and etiquette that often came as a surprise even to seasoned sushi aficionados.

-Trevor’s historical sushi dinners have been featured on Japanese national television and in The New York Times Magazine, The New York Times Dining & Wine section, The Washington Post, Food & Wine, Time Out New York, Tasting Table, Washington City Paper, United Airlines Hemispheres magazine, Plate Magazine, and other publications.
+Trevor’s historical sushi dinners have also been featured on Japanese national television (below) and in The New York Times Dining & Wine section, The Washington Post, Food & Wine, Time Out New York, Tasting Table, Washington City Paper, United Airlines Hemispheres magazine, Plate Magazine, and other publications.